We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 While we can’t hunt down the history of these legends, we did find these ghostly stories in our research.

 Benton Harbor High School’s third floor has scared many custodians late at night.
 They have reported shadows, catching glimpses of figures going around corners.
-Several don’t want to be on that floor at night.
+Several refuse to visit that floor at night or be the last one left in the building.

-Eden Springs Park, formerly the House of David, in Benton Township is said to have paranormal activity throughout the years.
+Eden Springs Park in Benton Township, formerly the House of David, has rounded the paranormal rumor mill several times over the years.
 Volunteers restoring the park have had several strange occurrences like hearing voices give input when any renovation plans are discussed, hats flying off racks, loud banging noises on doors in locked hallways and the drifting music of House of David Blues from the stage.
 Several paranormal investigators have come, finding new happenings each time.
 One Lansing group even left behind a small kit so that the nonprofit volunteers could investigate on their own.

 Franklin Cemetery in Eau Claire, also known as Munchkinland to locals, is said to be haunted by a young boy.
 Rumor has it when you drive by at night, a headstone glows green.
 Some have also reported giggles from inside the graveyard at night with the occasional figures hiding among the headstones.